The Anti-Logic Primer™

 Stacks Image 181

-If you've ever watched 70,000 fans stream into a football stadium 1 hour prior to the game, something interesting happens:
+If you've ever watched 70,000 football fans stream into a stadium 1 hour prior to the game, something interesting happens:

 i.
-Those thousands of people invariably criss-cross past each other in the most unpredictable, random, unplanned way imaginable.
+Those thousands of people invariably criss-cross past each other in the most unpredictable, random, and unplanned way imaginable.

 ii.
-Notwithstanding number i. above, they all make it to their seats on-time, and to their precisely assigned seat, no less with a $10 $15 $20 hot dog in hand.
+Notwithstanding number i. above, they all make it to their seats on-time, and to their precisely assigned seat no less, and with a $

 Out of apparent confusion can sensible and predictable patterns occur, even with seemingly chaotic systems.
 But sometimes, such as in a leaderless environment, or in a new situation without a process or precedent to follow, the need to act gives way to strange results.
 A flexible, challenging Skunkworks environment is one thing, where creativity and new requirements are the norm.
 But all tasks must have a goal, and a way to accomplish that goal.
 When everyone knows what the goal is, and has a reason to contribute, even apparent chaos can yield results.
 But take away that purpose, or how to accomplish it, and you might be left to the irrationality of a crowd.

 Artificial Intelligence adds a new angle to productive chaos, allowing discovery of information or patterns that could not have been recognized by just human minds alone, due to its astonishing power to analyze.
 Do not suppose that a messy-appearing or chaotic environment does not have some design to it.
+But you may have to view it differently to see the design or pattern, if even just to allow for the

 Return